 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Company's functional and reporting currency is in Saudi Arabian Riyals.
-The Company's transactions are principally in Saudi Arabian Riyals.
+The Group's functional and reporting currency is in Saudi Arabian Riyals.
+The Group's transactions are principally in Saudi Arabian Riyals.
 Management monitors the fluctuations in currency exchange rates and believes that the currency risk is not significant.
-The bulk of the exposure is in USD and the Saudi Arabian Riyal is pegged at SAR 3.75: USD 1, therefore, the Company is not exposed to any significant foreign currency risk from Saudi Arabian Riyals and US Dollars denominated financial instruments.
-However, the Group has investments in foreign associates, whose net assets are exposed to currency translation risk.
+The Group is not exposed to any significant foreign currency risk from Saudi Arabian Riyals, and US Dollars denominated financial instruments.
+However, the Group has investments in foreign associates and subsidiaries, whose net assets are exposed to currency translation risk.
 Currently, such exposures are mainly related to exchange rate movements between local currencies against Indian Rupees.
 The Group's management monitors such fluctuations and manages its effect on the consolidated financial statements accordingly.
+As at December 31, 2022, the exposures related to foreign associates were not significant.